 We evaluate FAMER on two representative tasks: Snack \& Table, in our HA-Desire environment.
 Each task is tested under two settings: Medium and Large, denoting the number of goals to satisfy.
-Extensive quantitative and qualitative experiments show that FAMER significantly outperforms baselines in task completion score, execution efficiency, and communication cost.
+Extensive experiments with the LLM-driven proxy user and real human users show that FAMER significantly outperforms baselines in task completion score and communication efficiency.
 Ablation studies further highlight the contribution of each key component in the framework.

 In summary, our contributions include: